Understanding Peace and Honor on a Gettysburg Battlefield Tour

 Recognize everyone as equal and work together to overcome challenges rather than gun it out.

-Then we can truly say those willingly walked into death on the battlefields, did not die in vain.
+Then we can truly say those who willingly walked into death on the battlefields, did not die in vain.

-How to experience a Gettysburg Battlefield tour
+How to Experience a Gettysburg Battlefield Tour

-Gettysburg Battlefields tour guided audio tour
+people walking to monument on a Gettysburg Battlefields tour guided audio tour

 A Licensed Battlefield Guide will drive your car to points of interest around the battlefield sharing facts and interesting stories.